tiru-patel/Deploying_Wordpress_site_with_MySQL_on_k8s_cluster_using_Ansible/README.md

 # :sparkles:Deploying WordPress site with MySQL Database on Kubernetes cluster using Ansible:sparkles:
-Creating our own multinode kubernetes cluster is very tedious task.
-So, here is the solution for automating the creation of kubernetes multinode cluster using Ansible on AWS.
+Creating our own multinode kubernetes cluster is very tedious task.Also, deploying websites, eg: WordPress which is highly integrated and dependent on MySQL database in a manual way is very slow and prone to errors.So, here is the solution for automating the creation of kubernetes multinode cluster and deploying wordpress site using Ansible on AWS.

 ## :heavy_exclamation_mark: Steps to be followed to achieve this task :heavy_exclamation_mark: